bensheldon/island94-jekyll/_posts/2024-01-16-the-answer-is-in-your-heap-debugging-big-rails-memory.md

 ### Analyzing memory with Sheap*

-I used Derailed Benchmark’s [￼`perf:heap`￼](https://github.com/zombocom/derailed_benchmarks/blob/main/README.md#i-want-more-heap-dumps) to generate heap dumps (also possible using [￼￼`rbtrace --heapdump`￼￼](https://github.com/tmm1/rbtrace)), and then plugged those into Sheap.
+I used Derailed Benchmark’s [`perf:heap`](https://github.com/zombocom/derailed_benchmarks/blob/main/README.md#i-want-more-heap-dumps) to generate heap dumps (also possible using [`rbtrace --heapdump`](https://github.com/tmm1/rbtrace)), and then plugged those into Sheap.
 Sheap is a relatively new tool, and where it shines is being _interactive_.
 Instead of outputting a static report, Sheap allows for exploring a heap dump (or diff: to identify retained objects), and ask questions of the dump.
 In our case: *what objects are referencing this object and why is it being retained?*

 ```ruby
 # $ irb